 Fast food and taxi perks to lure young Britons to get Covid jabbed

-Shoppers walk along Oxford Street on July 31, 2021 in London, England.
+Shoppers walk along Oxford Street in London.
 (Photo by Hollie Adams/Getty Images)

 CHEAP taxi rides and discounts from the biggest food takeaway companies will be offered soon to unvaccinated young Britons in an attempt by prime minister Boris Johnson to boost the relatively low Covid-19 vaccine take-up among 18-30s.